Power diagrams and Morse Theory: Introduction

-In the final section we show another application of tropical geometry to computational geometry.
-We use Maslov dequantization to determine the medial axis.
+In section \ref{morse} we study the critical points of the minimum of the power distances to the points $P_1,\ldots,P_N$ and relate it to the Morse poset.
+This Morse poset is a partial ordered subset, or poset, of the Delaunay tesselation.
+It encodes the critical points and their Morse types.
+It turns out that on the complement of the Morse posets there exist a discrete vector field in the sense of Forman.

+We present in section \ref{sec-discr} the relation between power diagrams and the discrete Morse theory introduced by Forman in \cite{MR1612391}.
+This theory is important, because it describes the order of cell attaching in a combinatorial model for the union of balls $B(t)$.

+In \cite{Wrapping} Edelsbrunner asked to ``elucidate the two approaches''.
+The one being the study of embedded point sets using Euclidean distance functions, and the other one being discrete Morse theory.
+We solve this in section \ref{sec:morseposetToVf}, where we construct a discrete Morse function from Euclidean distance information.

+In applications one extensively uses the Morse theory point of view to distinguish between different triangulations of point sets.
+The Morse poset depends on the metric structure of the point set and can be used as shape classifier.
+Examples were first given in \cite{SieVanM} and \cite{VoronoiDist}.

-Many of our results can in some explicit form or another be found in the literature.
-We have gone to great lengths to include appropriate references, but in all likelihood we are not complete.
-It has been remarked by other authors also that many results in tropical geometry - as the field has come to be known - are just well-known theorems from other fields, but now in a different guise.
-This article just reinforces that opinion.
+Most of the results in this paper can in some form or another be found in the literature.
+We tried to include appropriate references in the sections, but in all likelihood we are not complete.
+New material is contained in section \ref{sec:morseposetToVf}, especially theorem \ref{sec:from-morse-poset} and \ref{sec:morse-ext}.